- Download 60

 3) Using the Terminal

 Do “Command Spacebar”, then type “Terminal”.
 When the word ‘Terminal’ appears, click “Return” (or if something else is highlighted, down arrow to Terminal and click Return.)
+Then, presuming you have installed Python3;

 From the Utilities folder, drag the 'ST-2095-1-generator.py' icon to the Terminal window.